LiuLawrence45/treehacks/README.md

 In /call-gpt, add .env with

-## Your ngrok or server URL (E.g. 123.ngrok.io or myserver.fly.dev)
+      //Your ngrok or server URL (E.g. 123.ngrok.io or myserver.fly.dev)

       SERVER="treehacks.ngrok.app"

-## Service API Keys
+      //Service API Keys

       OPENAI_API_KEY=""
       DEEPGRAM_API_KEY=""
       XI_API_KEY="a38ad5190e33965faec7f22098a8f531"

-## Available models at a signed GET request to /v1/models
+      // Available models at a signed GET request to /v1/models

       XI_MODEL_ID=""

-# Uses "Rachel" voice by default
+      // Uses "Rachel" voice by default
       See https://api.elevenlabs.io/v1/voices or visit https://elevenlabs.io/voice-library for a list of all available voices VOICE_ID="21m00Tcm4TlvDq8ikWAM"

-# Configure your Twilio credentials if you want to make test calls using '$ npm test'.
+      // Configure your Twilio credentials if you want to make test calls using '$ npm test'.
       TWILIO_ACCOUNT_SID=""
       TWILIO_AUTH_TOKEN=""
       FROM_NUMBER=''
       TO_NUMBER=''